shadeed/a11ymatters/_posts/2016-10-01-beginner-guide-to-web-accessibility.markdown

 Refers to physical devices and computer applications that increase and improve functional capabilities for people with disabilities.
 Users can browser your website from many different devices: mobile phones, smart TVs, computers, laptops, tablets.. etc

-Most operating systems comes with a built-in screen reader application that help users to do their tasks easier.
+Most operating systems comes with a built-in screen reader application that help users doing their tasks easily.

+[Learn](https://www.paciellogroup.com/blog/2015/01/basic-screen-reader-commands-for-accessibility-testing/) how to test for various screen readers on different platforms.

 {% include assistive-table.html
    col1="Operating System"